riotu-lab/ros2_course_packages/ros2 installation script/README.md

 # ROS2 Humble and Turtlebot3 Installation Scripts
 These scripts automate the installation of ROS2 Humble and Turtlebot3 in ROS2 Humble.
-The installation is done using one script that installs both packages.

 # Prerequisites
 These scripts are designed to run on Ubuntu.
 Before running the script, please make sure that: